hpi-schul-cloud/schulcloud-mobile-android/architecture.md

 ### HTML-Content

-For displaying HTML-based formatted content, please use [`ContentWebView`][ContentWebView].
-It takes care of loading internal content (using authentication), correct opening of links (external vs internal) and resizes content designed for larger screens.
+For displaying HTML-based formatted content, please use either [`ContentTextView`][ContentTextView] (for unformatted previews up to four lines) or [`ContentWebView`][ContentWebView] (for longer, formatted content).
+ContentWebView takes care of loading internal content (using authentication), correct opening of links (external vs internal) and resizes content designed for larger screens.

 External links are opened using [`openUrl`][WebUtils], which creates a `CustomTab` behind the scenes.